lpcvai/21LPCVC-UAV_VIdeo_Track-Sample-Solution/README.md

     pip install -r requirements.txt
     ```

-3.Download new weights or use the default yolov5s.pt
+3. Download new weights or use the default yolov5s.pt
 I already put the `yolov5s.pt` inside.
 If you need other models,
 please go to [official site of yolov5](https://github.com/ultralytics/yolov5).
-and place the downlaoded `.pt` file under `yolov5/weights/`.
+and place the downloaded `.pt` file under `yolov5/weights/`.
 And I also aready downloaded the deepsort weights.
 You can also download it from [here](https://drive.google.com/drive/folders/1xhG0kRH1EX5B9_Iz8gQJb7UNnn_riXi6),
 and place `ckpt.t7` file under `deep_sort/deep/checkpoint/`